Thomas Churchyard introduces you to POP 1578!

 **Inspired by Royal Historic Palaces Curious Stories: Supporting primary literacy in the historic environment.
 By Fenella Goodhart, Deborah Hogan, Claire Chard and Emma Morioka 2017.*

 The POP 1578 programme (.pdf)

 POP 1578 is funded by Arts Council England.
-As part of the ACE award to Curious Spark we need to evaluate your experience to share with them.
+As part of the ACE award to Curious Spark, we need to evaluate your experience to share with them.
 Please email email@example.com to inform us of your participation.
-We will send through a short evaluation document after the completion of the first 3 sessions and after full registration and completion of all 10 session if you choose that route.
+We will send through a short evaluation document at a time of your choosing.

 How to start your POP 1578 journey…